From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-Formed by prehistoric flooding of the Missouri River, DeSoto National Wildlife Refuge has served as the site spectacular flights of geese and ducks since the last ice age due to its location along the traditional flyway.
+Formed by prehistoric flooding of the Missouri River, the DeSoto National Wildlife Refuge is best known for being the site of spectacular flights of geese and ducks due to its location along the flyway.

 1960 Durham Museum photo of DeSoto Bend.
 This is an aerial view of the DeSoto Bend in the Missouri River on the border between Nebraska and Iowa.